 For specific data requests, DPI requires notification of specific data destruction, method of destruction and other necessary details.
 For more information regarding proper data destruction procedures, check out the PTAC Data Destruction Best Practices Guide.

-A 3-tiered hierarchy to manage security locally in a District for DPI secured applications
+Security is managed locally in a District for DPI secured applications

 Organizations for Student Data Privacy and Security: